NETMF for STM32

 STM32F407: the STM32F4DISCOVERY discovery kit from STMicroelectronics.
 This board has audio support and is somewhere between inexpensive and free.

 You could adapt NETMF for STM32 to any other board with a suitable STM32 microcontroller.
-Depending on your experience and knowledge of NETMF and the C/C++ tool chain that you use, this may take from less than one day to several weeks.
+Depending on your experience and knowledge of NETMF and the C/C++ tool chain that you use, this may take from about one day to several weeks.
 Additional work may be required depending on what additional hardware the board provides.
 For example, if the board has a GSM module, then a driver for this module must be developed.

 The board shown to the right uses an STM32F103RE microcontroller and NETMF for STM32.
 It was custom-designed for Phonak (aka Unitron), the world’s largest provider of hearing aids.
 The board helps the Phonak engineers to test new hearing aids.
 It allows switching between several pairs of attached hearing aids.
 This switching is controlled by a PC via USB.
 For the PC, we provided a .NET library that sends control commands to the board.
 In this way, we were able to use .NET, C# and Visual Studio both for the PC application and for the embedded software, eliminating the need for special-purpose embedded tools.